agausmann/perftree/README.md

 ### Running perftree

-Run `perftree` from the commandline, and pass the script path as the first
+Run `perftree` from the commandline, and pass the path to your perft executable as the first argument:
-argument:

 ```bash
 perftree ./your-script.sh